MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

     @workspace /new console application named APL2007M3.
 Use C# LangVersion 12 and NET8.0.
 Only .cs and .csproj files.
 Enable ImplicitUsings and Nullable
     ```

+1. In the Chat view, select **Create Workspace**.

-    GitHub Copilot uses this prompt to create the workspace for a new console application.
+    GitHub Copilot uses your prompt to create the workspace for a new console application.
 The application uses `C#` and `.NET8.0`.
 The code project is named `APL2007M3`, and includes the `.cs` and `.csproj` files.
 The `APL2007M3.csproj` file specifies C# `LangVersion 12` and enables `ImplicitUsings` and `Nullable`.

-1. In the Chat view, select **Create Workspace**.
+1. In the Select Folder dialog, navigate to your Desktop folder, select **Desktop**, and then select **Select as Parent Folder**.

-    You're prompted to select a parent folder for the workspace.
-Selecting the Desktop folder is a good choice for this exercise.
+    You're prompted to select a parent folder for the new workspace.
+Selecting the Desktop folder is a good choice for this demo.
 The Desktop folder is easy to find.
 Remember to clean up when you complete this training.

-1. In the Select Folder dialog, navigate to your Desktop folder, select **Desktop**, and then select **Select as Parent Folder**.

-    After GitHub Copilot creates the application files, it opens your new application folder in the Explorer view.
+1. When prompted to open the new project, select **Open**.

 1. In the Explorer view, select **Program.cs**.